 Level 1 = Basic courses.
-For students with an individual educational plan (IEP) who entered the 9th grade prior to the 2013-14 school year, if the IEP team determined and documented, in accordance with Section 1003.43(7)(d), F.S., that a rigorous course of study would be inappropriate, the student may be granted core academic credit toward a standard high school diploma for any Level 1 course taken prior to the 2013-14 school year.
 Any student taking a Level 1 course in the 2013-14 school year or later, may not earn credit towards a standard diploma (including an elective credit).
 Students with disabilities who entered grade 9 prior to the 2014-2015 school year and who are pursuing a special diploma, who successfully completed a Level 1 course, may receive credit toward a special diploma in accordance with the district's student progression plan.
 Level 2 = Regular, mainstreamed courses.
+Level 3 = Honors, IB, AP, AICE, advanced college-preparatory courses, and other courses containing rigorous academic curriculum and performance standards.
+In addition, numerous career and technical education courses are designated as Level 3.
+Please refer to Section 5 - Career Technical Education Program and Course Listing to review associated course levels.
+The level for CTE courses is included in the long course title.

-Level 3 = containing rig addition, nun Level 3.
-Plea Course Listir ors, IB, AP, AICE, advanced college-preparatory courses, and other courses aining rigorous academic curriculum and performance standards.
-In ion, numerous career and technical education courses are designated as I 3.
-Please refer to Section 5 - Career Technical Education Program and se Listing to review associated course levels.
-The level for CTE courses is ded in the long course title.
-(Blank) = If the course level field is blank, that indicates that the course number is either 1) a subject area transfer, 2) a waiver or substitution, or 3) a non-credit bearing course.
-Examples: Level 1 = Level 2 = Level 3 = (Blank) = Fundamental Algebraic Skills (7912100) Algebra 1 (1200310) Algebra 1 Honors (1200320) NC Study Hall 1 (2200300)
+(Blank) = If the course level field is blank, that may indicate that the course number is a subject area transfer, a course waiver or substitution, or a non-credit bearing course.